dtsolovos/Cyclistic/README.md

 sep_2021 <- read_csv("CSV\\202109-divvy-tripdata.csv")
 ```

-While checking the resulting tables to see if the data types were consistent, I noticed that the fields *start_station_id* and *end_station_id* in *oct_2020* and *nov_2020* were double numeric types, while in all other tables they were character types.
+While checking the resulting tables to see if the data types were consistent, I noticed that the fields *start_station_id* and *end_station_id*, in *oct_2020* and *nov_2020*, were double numeric types, while in all other tables they were character types.
 After checking the data to see if there are any other general differences in these particular fields, I coerced the fields in *oct_2020* and *nov_2020* into character type, so that they are consistent with the other tables:

 ```
 oct_2020$start_station_id <- as.character(oct_2020$start_station_id)